-After completing the draft IDP and the draft budget, the municipality advertised both the draft IDP and the draft budget in local newspapers.
+After completing the draft IDP and the draft budget, the municipality will advertise both the draft IDP and the draft budget in local newspapers as per the council policy.
 In order to ensure alignment between the IDP, Budget and PMS review processes, a Process Plan was drafted incorporating all three activities with monthly milestones and this was workshopped with communities and other stakeholders through the Representative Forum and service providers forum meetings.
 The 2011/2012 IDP Framework and Process Plan was adopted on the 31 August 2010.

-The Framework Plan was drafted to ensure that the review process of the uThukela district IDP and local municipalities IDP are aligned and equally informed by each other, In addition to that, the Mayor of the municipality had road shows in April and May 2011 in ensuring that the community are part and parcel of the IDP and Budget.
+The Framework Plan was drafted to ensure that the review process of the uThukela district IDP and local municipalities IDP are aligned and equally informed by each other, In addition to that, the Mayor of the municipality will be having road shows in April 2011 in ensuring that the community are part and parcel of the IDP and Budget.
 He is also using the Ukhozi FM slot informing the community about the draft IDP and draft budget.
 This formed the basis for stakeholder input to ensure effective public participation in the IDP and Budget process.

 It is the policy of uThukela district municipality to ensure that the development is driven by the community.
-The whole area of uThukela district municipality was covered and the community was given the chance to comment on their draft IDP and draft budget.
-Emphasis was on the importance of attending the IDP meetings and make comments because the IDP informs the budget and ownership of the IDP and Budget. uThukela's IDP and budget was community driven from the initial stages until the final stages.

-During the month of April and May 2011,uThukela district municipality had several road shows in the following areas in ensuring the participation of the IDP and Budget.
+The whole area of uThukela district municipality will be covered and the community are given the chance to comment on their draft IDP and draft budget.
+Emphasis is on the importance of attending the IDP meetings and make comments because the IDP informs the budget and ownership of the IDP and Budget. uThukela's IDP and budget is community driven from the initial stages and the role of the municipality is to facilitate.
+The following table is the evidence that shows that uThukela had road shows in the 2010/2011 IDP and Budget.
+In April 2011 another round of road shows for the 2011/2012 IDP and Budget will be held.